 - No recording or execution of the acceptance of the contract proposal occurred during the call performed by the Albanian call center concerning 155 contacts.
 Therefore the exemption to the need consent to the processing of personal data could not apply, and in any case, the Italian Privacy Code before the GDPR required that consent had to be “documented in writing”.
 As a consequence, the data processing activity had been performed in the absence of a valid privacy consent;

 - Since the Italian call center had not been formally appointed as a data processor, it could be requalified as an autonomous data controller, and therefore, it was liable for the breach.

 Based on the above findings, the Italian data protection authority issued a fine of € 2,018,000 for lack of provision of a privacy information notice and collection of consent to the processing of personal data.

-This investigation was performed under the regime in place before the GDPR.
+My top 3 best practices learned from the privacy fine to be applied under the GDPRThis investigation was performed under the regime in place before the GDPR.
 But the conclusions reached by the Italian data protection authority can be relevant for some aspects also under the GDPR.
 In particular,

 - Privacy dawn raids by the Italian data protection authority can be quite aggressive, are performed without any prior notice, and companies need to be prepared to handle them;

 - As provided by the accountability principle, entities processing personal data need to prove to have complied with privacy law obligations.
 The burden of proof is on the investigated party, and therefore any action performed to ensure data protection compliance has to be adequately documented;

 - If entities processing personal data on behalf of an instructing party cannot prove in writing the appointment as data processors, they are likely to be considered data controllers with the relevant obligations and liabilities.